james-yf/Uni/cs2521/Notes/COMPILATION.md

 .subsections_via_symbols

 ```
-Example `source.c` from before translated into an assembly language `.s` file
+Example `source.c` from before, translated into an assembly language `.s` file

 > produces an assembly language file, such as a `.s`, as shown above